 - 8. Block the lift cylinder. - 9.
-Remove the capscrews, washers, and end plate securing the upper lift cylinder shaft to the side of the attachment fitting on the boom. - 10.
-Remove the upper lift cylinder shaft. - 11.
-Activate the hydraulic system and retract the lift cylinder rod enough to clear the attachment fitting.
-For removal of the lift cylinder from the crane, refer Lift Cylinder Removal, page 4-43. - NOTE: Shut down the crane before proceeding. - 12.
-Take up the slack on the boom lifting device. - 13.
-Remove the capscrew, washer and nut that passes through the end of the weld pin that secures the boom pivot pin in place, then remove the weld pin.
-Remove the grease fitting from each end of the boom pivot shaft, then remove the boom pivot shaft. - 14.
-Raise the boom clear of the crane and lower to ground level.
-Set cribbing under base section to level boom for service.
+Remove the capscrews, washers, and stop plate securing the upper lift cylinder shaft to the side of the attach fitting on the boom. - 10.
+Remove the upper lift cylinder shaft and two thrust washers. - 11.
+Activate the hydraulic system and withdraw the lift cylinder rod enough to clear the attach fitting.
+For removal of the lift cylinder from the crane refer to the removal procedures outlined in LIFT CIRCUIT -Removal in this section.

+NOTE: Shut down the crane before proceeding.

+- 12. Take up the slack on the boom lifting device. - 13.
+Remove the capscrew and locknut securing the lower boom pivot shaft.
+Remove the grease fittings from the pivot shaft.
+Remove the boom pivot shaft. - 14.
+Raise the boom clear of the crane and lower to ground level, set cribbing under base section to level boom for service.